What is Double Entry Accounting?

 On the other hand, had the accounting terms and entries been using different mode (say a single entry system), or if it was not standardized, below would have been the troubles faced:

 - Individual accounting terms and entries may create a huge list of the chart of accounts.
 Tallying and comparing with those used by others for further analysis would have been cumbersome and time-consuming (plus waste of effort).

 - Creates confusion, and the possibility of multiple entries, thus creating an incorrect balance.

 - The equality between assets and liabilities (or debit and credit) serves as a check for matching all types of transactions.
 Had this check not existed, the troubles in the system of accounting can be estimated.

 This System forms a strong pillar for the modern day accounting system.

 Double Entry Accounting System Video

-This has been a guide to what is Double Entry Accounting system.
-Here we discuss double entry accounting examples, requirements of such a system, advantages and disadvantages of double entry accounting.
+This has been a guide to what is Double Entry Accounting system and its definition.
+Here we discuss double entry accounting examples, requirements of such a system and its advantages and disadvantages.
 You may also learn more about basic accounting from the following recommended articles –

 - Profit and Loss Template in Excel | Annually

 - Examples of Accounting Equation Formula